How to Potty Train a Puppy in an Apartment (2 Simple Solutions) Skip to content

 Puppy inside

-This is where the puppy pee pads or grass pads (either with real or artificial grass) will come into play, especially for young puppies.
+This is where pee pads or grass pads (either with real or artificial grass) earn their keep, especially with a very young pup that cannot make the trip downstairs in time.

 Accidents Are Inevitable